Happy birthday Gary

 1966 - We secured our record equal victory over Leeds United as goals from Chris Lawler, Peter Thompson, Ian St. John and a Geoff Strong brace handed us a 5-0 top-flight win at Anfield.

 1955 - We also faced Leeds, going down 4-2 at Elland Road in a Second Division encounter.
 Billy Liddell netted from the spot, with Alan Arnell also on the scoresheet for the reds.
 John Price played his only senior reds game this day, at left-back.
-The legendary John Charles bagged a brace for the home side, with Harold Brook and Jack Overfield also on target.
+The legendary John Charles bagged a brace for the home side, with Harold Brook and Jack Overfield also on target while full-back Ray Lambert played his 342nd and last game for the reds.

 1994 – Reserves forward Jack Dunn was born in Liverpool.
 He scored while making his first senior appearance in our post-season friendly at Shamrock Rovers in May 2014, moving on to Tranmere Rovers in June 2017 after being released by the reds.